herbicider/HayatPrecheck/README.md

 # What's new?

+**08/21/2025: Adaptive trigger for other software**

+**Customized Trigger**: Instead of hardcoding the trigger to "Pre-Check Rx", the system now allows you to set a custom trigger area and keyword to star the verifying process.
+Also a separated "Rx#" area for detecting new prescriptions.
+I have made all settings to the config.json file and availabe on the streamlit settings page for easy configuration.
+This allows you to adapt the system to work with any pharmacy software that has a similar pre-check verification process.

 **08/19/2025: AI incorporation**

 **AI-Powered Verification**: The system now is able to integrate with OpenAI-compatible APIs for intelligent text comparison and semantic matching.
 Configure your preferred AI endpoint, API key, and model through the dedicated AI settings page.
 Customize system and user prompts to optimize verification accuracy for your specific workflow.
 It allows you to choos what to use AI and what to use traditional fuzzy matching on a per-field basis for maximum flexibility and HIPAA compliance (NEVER send patient info to online AI).